Scribe Professional Author Revisions Instructions

 • MOST IMPORTANT THING: Maintain momentum.

-• The longer you take in revisions, the more likely it is you won’t make it through revisions, and you won’t publish.
+• The longer you take in revisions, the more likely you won’t make it through revisions and you won’t publish.

-• Successful Authors schedule and keep their weekly calls, and they use this cadence to create momentum that gets them finished.
+• Successful Authors schedule and keep their weekly or biweekly revisions calls.
+They use this cadence to create momentum that gets them finished.

-• If you go spend that time really working hard and digging in and focusing, you’ll reap the rewards for years.
+• If you spend that time working hard, digging in, and focusing, you’ll reap the rewards for years.

 • Unsuccessful authors go slow, take their time, revise endlessly, and get stuck in the tarpit of perfectionism and second-guessing.